edouardfouche/edouardfouche.github.io/_posts/2023-12-06-Observations-about-my-transition-from-Academia-to-Industry.markdown

 **→ At what point in your academic career did you transition?**

 I have transitioned after three years of being a Postdoc (I have been employed at the university for seven years).
-Some people at this stage call themselves "group leaders," but that is similar to me.
-I had lectures to give every week, exams to conduct, and four PhD students that I was directly advising (without being their official advisor).
+The position I had is sometimes called "Group Leader", but I find that label misleading.
+I had lectures to give every week, exams to conduct, and four PhD students that I was directly advising (without being their official advisor on paper).
 I was also involved in administrative committees at the university.
 My work was similar to that of a Professor but without the corresponding title or recognition.

 And already, I had a feeling that I had seen enough of the academic world.
 As you step up, you get to do less and less research.
 You must spend most of your time teaching, handling administrative tasks, and managing younger researchers, students, and technical staff.
 That last point can quickly become very frustrating if you choose (or poorly choose) your staff.
+Academia has a way to suck out the fun of research, which I was not aware of during the Ph.D. journey.

-At this stage and beyond, not choosing may happen for various reasons, e.g., some people are here already, and you have to deal with them; you cannot let them go.
+At this stage and beyond, not choosing your staff may happen for various reasons, e.g., some people are here already, and you have to deal with them; you cannot let them go.
 Or, you do not have your own lab yet, and the head of the lab does not involve you in hiring decisions.

 As you progress in Academia, the expected research output increases (you are an experienced researcher, right?
 So you can write more papers), but actually you have less control over productivity.
-What you can achieve mainly depend on your environment, and factors that you cannot control.
+What you can achieve depends on your environment and factors that you cannot control.
 In my opinion, the most important aspects are: good students, enough funding, and a supportive mentor.

 Until you become a Professor, you do not have much control over your environment, and even once you become Professor, your control is limited.
 You may have excellent research ideas, but if the topic and your profile do not fit the current expectation of funding parties (which can be influenced by various trends), you will likely not get the funds to perform your research.
 For example, I have met researchers who would artificially inject buzzwords like "Blockchain" into their project proposal to get the attention and approval of reviewers.